 There are many great things to do in Pittsburgh, and one of my favorites is exploring the Nationality Rooms at the Cathedral of Learning.
 While I’d visited them previously in the past, until recently, I’d never seen them during the holiday season.

 The Nationality Rooms at the Cathedral of Learning on the University of Pittsburgh’s campus are a collection of 31 classrooms that are designed to represent 31 different cultures from around the world that were impactful in the history of the city.

 (Note: Tours of the Nationality Rooms are suspended until further notice.
-This likely means that they will be closed for the 2020 holiday season, but I will update this post should I learn otherwise.)
+A virtual presentation was offered for the 2020 holiday season, but no details have yet been released for the 2021 season.)

 While they are interesting to visit anytime throughout the year, exploring them at Christmastime offers a unique opportunity to learn how cultures around the world celebrate the holiday season.

 From mid-November through mid-January, many of these rooms are adorned for the holiday season in decorations that are typical for the country and culture that the classroom represents.
 This gives you the chance to learn a bit more about how countries from around the world celebrate the holiday season without having to leave Pittsburgh.

 The Nationality Rooms are located on two different floors, with roughly half of them on the first floor and the other half on the third floor of the building.
 Those on the first floor are the oldest rooms and tend to have more decorations during Christmastime.